Pro Vice Chancellor - Entrepreneurship, Dean of Business - Adelaide Business School

-From a practical perspective, Noel’s entrepreneurial experience includes having established and harvested ventures in Australia, South Africa, and Malaysia.
-Noel also has venture capital investment experience as a Director of an Australian venture capital fund.
-As an accountant, Noel has practised in the areas of audit, corporate insolvency, and business advisory with a focus on family enterprise.
+Outside the University environment, Noel’s leadership experience includes launching/developing ventures in Australia, South Africa, and Malaysia as well as venture capital fund-raising and investment.
+As an accountant, Noel has practised in the areas of audit, insolvency, and business advisory.

-Noel holds a BCom (Hons) and PhD from The University of Queensland.
-He is a Member of the Society of Trust and Estate Practitioners (STEP) where he is co-chair of the STEP family business academic community, a Member of Chartered Accountants Australia and New Zealand, and a Fellow of CPA Australia.
-He holds Public Practising Certificates with both accounting organisations.
+Noel holds a BCom (Hons) and PhD, is a Member of the Society of Trust & Estate Practitioners, Member of Chartered Accountants Australia & New Zealand, and Fellow of CPA Australia.

 Research interests include:

 - Social entrepreneurship (interested in how entrepreneurship can help empower disadvantaged individuals)

 - Business entrepreneurship (including cultural differences in the cognitive processes and behaviour of entrepreneurs in different societal systems).